OCA/reporting-engine/report_py3o/README.rst

   </odoo>

-Moreover you must also modify the odoo server configuration file to declare the allowed root directory for your py3o templates.
+Moreover, you must also modify the Odoo server configuration file to declare the allowed root directory for your py3o templates.
 Only templates located into this directory can be loaded by py3o report.